victorelgersma/Couchbase-presentation/savannah_notes.md

 ### Identity platform

 - _Sky_ moved its identity platform - which enables user sign-up and sign in - from Oracle RDBMS to Couchbase
-- XDCR replicates data across multiple data centers in different geographical locations
-- There is always a backup of data if there are issues with one data centers, ensuring data availabilty and resilience
+- XDCR ensures there is always a backup of data if there are issues with one data centers, ensuring data availabilty and resilience
-- XDCR tends to operate at the speed of network and/or memory with very latency
+- XDCR tends to operate at the speed of network and/or memory with low latency
 - Moving the platform provided Sky with a 50% reduction in sign-in response time due to XDCR

 ---